Egypt sentences 43, including Americans, in NGO case

 The judge handed five-year sentences in absentia to other defendants identified as citizens of Norway, Serbia, Germany and Arab states and one whose nationality was not given.

-Despite the furor over the case, the United States released its annual military aid for Egypt in March, 2012, saying U.S. national security required continued military assistance.
+Despite the furore over the case, the United States released its annual military aid for Egypt in March, 2012, saying U.S. national security required continued military assistance.

 The U.S.-based groups were training Egyptians in advocacy, voter education and election monitoring.